 He is Clinical Associate Professor of Medicine at Michigan State University's College of Human Medicine.
 Dr. Messina has authored many computer programs relating to neurology and general medicine and he is actively developing expert medical systems and educational tools.

-He is associated with E.W.
+Dr. Messina is also associated with E.W.
 Sparrow Hospital and McLaren Medical Center in Lansing.